Theatre Royal Drury Lane 8th September 1974: Performance

 The performance of the next song, "A Last Straw", has a noticeable swing rhythm and, according to NPR's Andy Battaglia, is "rawer [and] more raucous" than the studio version.
 Wyatt again sang vocal improvisations and scat vocals.
 Oldfield made a brief, inconspicuous appearance onstage to play synthesizer toward the end of "A Last Straw".
 On "Little Red Riding Hood Hit the Road", Frith played rhythm guitar and Feza soloed on trumpet.
 Feza's soloing was lauded by critics; Mike Barnes of The Wire said Feza "lets rip some extraordinary note-streams in his trademark hard, bright sound."
 According to Barnes, Windo's tenor saxophone solo on "Alife" evoked the German free jazz saxophonist Peter Brötzmann.
 The first set ends with "Alifib", which Reynolds called a "gorgeous quilt of shimmering keys and glistening guitar".

 After "Alifib", Julie Tippetts performed an interlude of her own music: the ballad "Mind of a Child", "Behind the Eyes", and a freeform flute solo.
 Both songs come from her 1974 album Sunset Glow, which Wyatt considered to be a "companion piece" to Rock Bottom.
 "Mind of a Child" is the only song by Tippetts included on the official live album; Barnes speculated that the others were presumably deleted to fit a CD-length total runtime.
 Critical assessment of Tippetts' segment of the show was decidedly mixed.
 The NME said she "rather derailed things" with her "uncertain" piano playing and the "lugubriousness" of her songs, despite her "compelling" voice.
 Barnes called "Mind of a Child" a "poignant" song and lamented the omission of Tippetts' other music from the album, but conceded her "two songs together did effectively drive a wedge through the set."

 Tippetts' songs were followed by a noisy free improvisation with Wyatt, Feza and Windo, also omitted from the album.
 The second set began with the final song on Rock Bottom, "Little Red Robin Hood Hit the Road".
-In "Calyx", a cover of Hatfield and the North, Wyatt sang nonverbal vocals in place of the original lyrics.
+In "Calyx", a Hatfield and the North cover originally recorded as an instrumental with wordless vocals, Wyatt sang lyrics of his own devising to the melody in addition to scatting.